2017 – Climate Risks & Adaptation Practices for the Canadian Transportation Sector

 2014 – Climate Change Engineering Assessments of Three British Columbia Highway Segments

-We conducted these Climate Change Engineering Assessments in partnership with British Columbia Department of Transportation.
+We conducted these Climate Change Engineering Assessments in partnership with the British Columbia Department of Transportation.

 2010 – Climate Change Engineering Vulnerability Assessment – Coquihalla Highway (BC Highway 5) between Nicolum River and Dry Gulch